GreyNoise-Intelligence/greynoise-fluentbit-lua/CONTRIBUTING.md

 Whether small or large PRs are welcomed.
 PRs

-All new/modified Lua code should have tests in the `lua/test.lua` file.
+All new/modified Lua code should have tests in the `greynoise/spec/` folder.

 We currently test using Github Actions by calling `make test` which uses the Lua [Busted](https://olivinelabs.com/busted/) test harness.
 This can be modified here: